-Ist die COVID-19 die Chance zur Wiedergutmachung für Social-Media-Plattformen?
+Ist die COVID-19-Pandemie die Chance zur Wiedergutmachung für Social-Media-Plattformen?

 Online-Plattformen stemmen sich gegen die Flut der über das Coronavirus verbreiteten Falschmeldungen und Verschwörungstheorien im Netz.
 Die Maßnahmen zur Bekämpfung der „Infodemie“ geben Anlass zu Optimismus, allerdings bergen sie auch erhebliche Risiken.